icedland/iced/src/rust/iced-x86/README.md

     let mut decoder = Decoder::with_ip(EXAMPLE_CODE_BITNESS, bytes, EXAMPLE_CODE_RIP, DecoderOptions::NONE);

     // Formatters: Masm*, Nasm*, Gas* (AT&T) and Intel* (XED).
-    // There's also `FastFormatter` which is ~2.6x faster.
-Use it if formatting speed is more
+    // For fastest speed, see `SpecializedFormatter` which is ~3.1x faster.
+Use it if formatting
-    // important than being able to re-assemble formatted instructions. let mut formatter = NasmFormatter::new();
+    // speed is more important than being able to re-assemble formatted instructions. let mut formatter = NasmFormatter::new();

     // Change some options, there are many more